bpshparis/ma/README.md

 	iclde

-> :no_entry: If **login failed** because of logging in with a federated ID, then browse one a the following url:
+> :no_entry: If **login failed** because of logging in with a federated ID, then browse one of the following url:

 > :bulb: Ctrl + Click on links below to open them in new tab and keep the tutorial tab opened.